thisisbrad/ES2015-Notes/TemplateStrings.md

 getYear(); // The year is 2016
 ```

 Now lets rewrite this code with template strings.
 The syntax will look a lot nicer than before.
-Nothing is going to change other than instead of double or single quotes, we are going to use the ` (backtick/backquote)
+Nothing is going to change other than instead of double or single quotes, we are going to use the ` (backtick/backquote) Inside there backtiacks we will use ${} to inject our JavaScript expressions.

 ```
 function getYear(){